Family Of American Jailed In Syria Goes Public In An Appeal To Trump

 Majd Kamalmaz, a 61-year-old psychotherapist from Arlington, Va., arrived in Damascus on Feb.
 15, 2017.
 He traveled to the Syrian capital for a condolence visit following the death of his father and to check on elderly relatives, according to his family.
 They say he was arrested at a checkpoint a day after he arrived.

 "He felt safe going in.
 He's an American citizen.
 He has nothing to do with politics.
-Why in the world would anyone try to harm him?" asked his daughter, Maryam Kamalmaz, from her home in Grand Prairie.
+Why in the world would anyone try to harm him?" asked his daughter, Maryam Kamalmaz, from her home in Grand Prairie, Texas.

 Family members say they have been working closely with the State Department for two years to locate Kamalmaz and secure his release.